layer5io/layer5/CONTRIBUTING.md

 **Note:** If you're on a *Windows environment* then it is highly recommended that you install [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install) both for performance and ease of use.
 Refer to the [documentation](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/gatsby-on-wsl) for the installation of *Gatsby.js on WSL*.

-## Set up your local development environment
+## Set up your Local Development environment

 Follow the following instructions to start contributing.